 Each year, about four billion gallons of fuel are sold - three billion gasoline and one billion diesel.
-In fiscal year 2020, Missouri travelers paid \$692 million of state fuel taxes - nearly one-half of all Missouri transportation user fees.
+In fiscal year 2021, Missouri travelers paid \$673 million of state fuel taxes - nearly one-half of all Missouri transportation user fees.
+The July 2021 increase in the state motor fuel tax will gradually increase the tax per gallon by 2.5 cents per year starting in Oct.
+2021 and every July 1 through 2025.
+Eventually, the Missouri tax per gallon will be 29.5 cents per gallon.